concur1/pl_compare/README.md

   - Value differences
 - Easily works for Pandas dataframes and other tabular data formats with conversion using Apache arrow
 - View differences as a text report
-- Get differences as a Polars LazyFram or DataFrame.
+- Get differences as a Polars LazyFrame or DataFrame
 - Use LazyFrames for larger than memory comparisons
 - Specify the equality calculation that is used to dermine value differences